openedx/edx-submissions/docs/source/decisions/0001-submissionqueuerecord-gradual-migration-from-xqueue-system.rst

     - Clearer connection between submissions and their grading results
     - Improved error handling and retry capabilities
     - Easier monitoring of the grading process
-    - Simplify the xwatcher and edx platform queue processing architecture
+    - Simplify the xqueue-watcher and edx-platform queue processing architecture
     - Reduce inter-service communication overhead

 Implementation Approach